Interpretation of music in Zambia: texts in context 5

 Owe iyaya we will see our rivers though they are far wa iye

-A retort by Chalebaila to Kansenkele’s complaints about the Mwami orientedness of this Ipupo.
-The second line predicts: we will be in our own Mwami ‘culture’ though it is far from here.
+A retort by Chalebaila to Kansenkele’s complaints about the Mwami influence on this Ipupo.
+The second line predicts: We will be in our own Mwami ‘culture’ though it is far from here.

-During this song, Kansenkele comes up to us to explain that in the coming song he means us with bena myenu.
-Though calling a black man (Chisonta) and a white man (the author) abena myenu (that is: belonging to the same clan or relatives’ group) may need an explanation, Kansenkele never explained any song to us during a ritual, so his coming to us may have been inspired by the need to show his link with us.
-A link to us undeniably was regarded an asset in the possession milieu of the 1980s.
+During this song, Kansenkele approaches us to explain that in the coming song, he means us with bena myenu.
+Though calling a black man (Chisonta) and a white man (the author) abena myenu (that is: belonging to the same clan or relatives’ group) may require explanation, Kansenkele never explained any song to us during a ritual.
+Therefore, his coming to us may have been inspired by the need to show his link with us.
+A link to us was undeniably regarded as an asset in the possession milieu of the 1980s.

 The 50th song